andreathniah/bucketoftears/_posts/2021-09-10-prod-setup-kubernetes.md

 # Apply Kubernetes configuration
 echo "export KUBECONFIG=/etc/kubernetes/admin.conf" >> /root/.bashrc

-# Disable swap -- ONLY IF SWAP ERROR OCCURS
-# 	[ERROR Swap]: running with swap on is not supported.
-swapoff -a

 # Change Docker driver -- ONLY IF KUBELET COMPLAINS ABOUT CGROUP DRIVER MISCONFIGURATION
 # 	Failed to run kubelet" err="failed to run Kubelet: misconfiguration: